jonmmar/maram-cc-site/index.md

 We chase a bold question:
 **What makes something real enough to count?**

+Here, “enough to count” means: What survives and actually shapes the world?
+Why does a memory stick while a passing thought disappears?
+Why do some things, like a stone, a promise, or even a pattern, persist while others fade away?

 Instead of mysticism or handwaving, you’ll find essays and experiments built on the logic of structure, constraint, and recursive persistence.
-Think “physics meets philosophy,” but with puzzles, paradoxes, and practical clarity—never jargon for its own sake.
+Think “physics meets philosophy,” but with puzzles, paradoxes, and practical clarity.
+Never jargon for its own sake.

 ---